 4.2 Directions

-3. In another bowl, beat the eggs until they are light and fluffy.
-Add in the eggnog, melted butter, and vanilla extract, mixing until fully combined.
+3. In another bowl beat eggs until fluffy.
+Stir in eggnog, melted butter, and vanilla.

-8. Slice and serve your eggnog bread warm or at room temperature.
-Enjoy the festive flavors!
+8. Slice and serve warm or at room temp.
+Enjoy!

 4.3 Baking Tips and Advice